 - Have a mortality loss or damage in excess of 15% after adjustment for normal mortality or damage.

 - Have been unable to prevent the loss through any reasonable measures.

 - Owned the eligible trees, bushes, and vines at the time of the disaster, and

 - Must replace trees, bushes, and vines within 12 months from the application approval date.

-For more details, visit the Tree Assistance Program (TAP) page.
+For full details, visit the Tree Assistance Program (TAP) page.

-You must submit your application to the FSA office that maintains your farm records.
+You must apply to the FSA office that maintains your farm records.

 - 90 days of the disaster, or

 - 90 days of the date when you find the loss.